Northcote Park Football Club: Relocation

 In 1987, Northcote Football Club dropped out of the Victorian Football Association (VFA) and was placed into liquidation, meaning Westgarth St was left without a tenant.
 Consequently, in 1989, Northcote Park relocated to Westgarth St from McDonell Park.

 In 1996, in partnership with the Darebin City Council, the club embarked on a major redevelopment of the ground, which included extending the club rooms and the viewing area, as well as constructing new change rooms and a gymnasium.

 With a revamped facility at the premier venue in Northcote, the Cougars started to dominate the DVFL, winning Division One premierships in 1997, 1999, 2000, 2001, 2002 and 2012.
 The feat of four successive premierships, from 1999 to 2002, has only recently being equalled by Heidelberg from 2006 to 2009.

 Improved lighting was installed at Bill Lawry Oval in 2012, making it possible for night footy on Friday or Saturday nights.

+The Cougars made a number of mid-table finishes in Division 1 following their premiership success in 2012, and made preliminary finals in 2013 and 2017.
+However, the COVID-19 Pandemic severely impacted the club and the playing group, resulting in a lack of stability on and off the ground.
+In the first full season after the pandemic in 2022, the club finished last in Division 1 and was relegated to Division 2.

 The club also fields junior teams, formerly known as Alphington Cougars Football Club, and now known as Northcote Junior Football Club.
 They play in the Yarra Junior Football League.
-The club also fields several women's teams.
+The club also fields several women's netball teams.